 Lead is a toxic metal that can cause serious health problems if ingested or inhaled.
 Even though it’s not a foodborne illness in the traditional sense, lead can contaminate food and water, leading to lead poisoning and constipation.
 Lead poisoning can be caused by:

-1. Imported Canned Goods: Some countries still use lead solder for sealing canned goods.
+- Imported Canned Goods: Some countries still use lead solder to seal canned goods.
 The lead can leach into the food, particularly in canned goods containing acidic food, like tomatoes.

 Vegetables and constipation